 The discounts, reliefs or exemptions from non-domestic rates do not apply to the BID levy.
-However, properties with a rateable value of less than £8,100 are exempt from this BID levy.
+However, properties with a rateable value of £12,000 or less are exempt from this BID levy.

 Offices occupied by a charity are exempt from this BID levy, but the levy is payable in respect of shops and other properties occupied by charities.